qsliu2017/gitlab-runner/docs/configuration/runner_autoscale_aws/index.md

     ]
 ```

+NOTE: **Note:**
+GitLab Runner's require the access-key and secret-key values to be filled out.
+Even if you're using
+iamroles.
+If you want to use iamroles, enter XXXX as the value for access-key and secret-key.

 The Docker Machine driver is set to `amazonec2` and the machine name has a
 standard prefix followed by `%s` (required) that is replaced by the ID of the
 child Runner: `gitlab-docker-machine-%s`.